replete/biscuitman/README.md

 ## Browser Support

 With browserlist, we're targeting `">= 2%, last 2 years"`.
-This project is tested with BrowserStack.
 The earliest versions tested working are:

 - Chrome/Edge/Opera: 85+ (released June 2020)
 - Firefox: 98+ (released March 2022)
-- Safari Desktop+iOS: 15.4+ (released March 2022)
+- Safari (inc iOS): 15.4+ (released March 2022)
-	- I couldn't easily test 15.0-15.3, 14.1 is broken though
 - Samsung Internet: 14+ (released April 2021)

-Currently if this is used in a browser that breaks interactivity (e.g. Safari 14.1, released April 2021), the site is unusable.
-It might be worth catching errors for unsupported browsers and removing the UI altogether for these extreme edge cases of users not updating their browsers.
+With `v0.3.19`, a [polyfill for dialog](https://github.com/GoogleChrome/dialog-polyfill) is loaded as necessary, extending the support to include these browsers (tested):

+- Safari (inc iOS): 13.1+ (released March 2020)
+- Firefox: 77+ (released June 2020)
+- Firefox Android: 79+ (released August 2020)

+If you need to support earlier than these browsers, you will need to start loading polyfills for missing javascript features, starting with `String.prototype.replaceAll`.
+[Cloudflare's polyfill CDN site](https://cdnjs.cloudflare.com/polyfill) will help you generate a package which will need to load before biscuitman.

+This project is tested with BrowserStack.

 ## Globals
 - `biscuitman` – configuration object, must be `window.biscuitman` (`biscuitman.create(options)` for ESM version)